Phantomkeks/ideapad/README.md

 ### To Do
 ##### Nice To Have
 - Hybrid application for iOS and Android
-- Refactor code and designs (avoid duplicate code)
-- Layout button in create new note view
 - Add images to notes

 ##### Important Till Play Store Release